worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

     - Data should be shared via WB OneDrive with 'DEC Reproducibility Verification - WB Group' when possible.
     - If the data cannot be shared via OneDrive (e.g., large datasets), please email reproducibility@worldbank.org to discuss alternatives.
 - [ ] All code files required to go from the original data to the results in the paper.
     - We strongly recommend a main script that runs all code files.
 The main script should be in the root directory and should set directory path(s) in one location only.
-If the package does not include a main script, it must have a readme that specifies the order of execution of code files.
+    - If the package does not include a main script, it must have a readme that specifies the order of execution of code files.
     - Code should create all figures and in-text numerical citations not drawn directly from tables.
 - [ ] The final manuscript.
 The manuscript should be included directly if the paper is not yet published.
 If the paper is already published, please provide the DOI for the paper.
 - [ ] A README file that guides future readers through the package and how to proceed with replication.
 A recommended template  is available [here](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/README_Template.md)
 - [ ] A Data Availability Statement with (this can be part of the README file):
      -  A link to the dataset(s) (if public) or a description of how/where/when a third party could access the data (if confidential or embargoed).
      -  It should describe any restrictions to data access, publication or storage/ retention period based on data terms of use.
-- [ ] The outputs used for the paper (e.g. tables and figures) in raw form
+- [ ] The outputs used for the paper (e.g. tables and figures) in raw form.
+     - **Optional**: If the manuscript was written in LaTeX and includes .tex generated outputs, include the .tex file(s) used to compile the manuscript (e.g., an Overleaf export or equivalent).
+This allows for easier verification of the alignment between code-generated outputs and the manuscript.

 The reproducibility package should not include:
 - Any code or datasets that are not necessary for the set of results included in the paper (or appendices)